ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Bugs and things still to do

-## 1st paragraph is deprecated - Debian Bookworm is the new standard release and has moved from wpa_supplicant to NetworkManager
+## This paragraph is deprecated - Debian Bookworm is the new standard release and has moved from wpa_supplicant to NetworkManager
 - If you are having problems connecting RPi's WiFi to your AP, there may two possible solutions.
 I had to use the first one with a RPi 3A+ and the 2nd one after upgrading to Debian Bookworm.
 Your **/etc/wpa_supplicant/wpa_supplicant.conf** could look like my one:
 ```